qianwenzheng/qianwenzheng.github.io/indvproposal.md

 ![Swipe up on phone](/img/swipeup.png)
 ![Tapia conference](/img/tapia.jpg)

+With today's globalized world, _people_ are the most valuable and diverse set of information hubs that exist.
+We each carry unique knowledge, experiences, and abilities that learning from each other is an invaluable and transformative experience.
+How can we best take advantage of that?
 I'm really bad at remembering names.
 As a college student who's constantly reminded to "network" and "make connections", the struggle .
-With today's globalized world, _people_ are the most valuable and diverse set of information hubs that exist.
   As someone whAs we're thrown into a world of [] we're meeting more , it is getting increasingly hard to remember names

 **Making _connections_, minus the awkwardness**